-For some people halibut is the fish you always order at a restaurant, but perhaps shy from in your own kitchen.
-However, this species and cut of fish is so packed with nutrients and loaded with flavor, so once you know how to prepare it, your at-home seafood game will exist on a whole other level.
+For some people, halibut is the fish you always treat yourself to at a restaurant, but perhaps shy away from in your own kitchen.
+However, this species and cut of fish is so packed with nutrients and loaded with flavor that once you learn a few simple tips, your at-home, health-forward seafood game will exist on an entirely different level.

 What Makes a Halibut Steak Unique?

 Before we dive into recipes, here’s a little basic fish vocabulary: a fish fillet is a cut of fish where the flesh has been sliced away from the bone.
 A fish steak is cut perpendicular to the bone, and often includes that bone along with the fish flesh.

 So, what makes a halibut steak such a spectacular cut of fish?
 Similar to how a bone-in rib eye steak is packed with flavor thanks to the presence of the bone, a halibut steak is also extra flavorful for the same reason.
 And because this mild white fish is so versatile, it can be prepared in a wide variety of ways, from broiled and baked, to grilled, pan-fried or poached.

 One important thing to keep in mind is that halibut has very low oil content.
 As such, it will dry out faster if it is overcooked, so you need to pay close attention to recommended cooking times and keep an eye on the texture of your fish’s flesh as it cooks.

 There are so many options and so many simple ways to cook a halibut steak that you can’t really go wrong.
 Here are 7 ways to work with halibut steaks, all of which are sure to satisfy your taste buds and elevate your seafood game forever — all from the comfort of your own kitchen!